You have a million things on your to-do list when selling your home.

 But what most sellers don’t know is that they’re wired to make decisions that can go against their best interests.

-This is due to emotions.
-And letting them guide your decisions can lead to big — and costly — mistakes.
+And letting them guide your decisions can lead to big (and costly) mistakes.

-There is a way around this…
+There’s a way around this…

 Reframe your mindset to consider your appointment a business meeting.

-This helps extract your emotions from the situation and better equip you to partner with the right realtor.
+This helps extract your emotions from the situation and better equip you to partner with the right Realtor.

 Here are a few strategies to help you do this: